-Thailand recently finalised its new inheritance tax law, and if you're lucky enough to have amassed a fortune of over 100 million Baht (approx $3M), in the Kingdom, then your estate will be unlucky enough to be caught in Thailand's inheritance tax threshold.
+If you've been lucky enough to amass over 100 million Baht (approx $3M) in the Kingdom, then your estate will be unlucky enough to be caught in Thailand's inheritance tax threshold.

 What of single guys and girls who hold assets such as condos and cars in Thailand, who gets their greedy paws on those when you buy your farm in the sky?

-Yup, not many people know where they stand on such matters.
-So in this post I'll explore not just the new inheritance tax law, but also what happens to your assets if you die in Thailand, and where you stand to inherit if your wife or partner goes before you do.
+In this post, I'll explore the ins and outs of Thai inheritance tax law, what happens to your assets if you die in Thailand, and what you stand to inherit if your wife/husband dies before you.

 Who Pays Inheritance Tax in Thailand?